Morveus/kapaladaru/README.md

 2. Checks if each movie has been previously processed
 3. Queries Ollama AI to identify Indian cinema
 4. Sends notifications for identified movies via NTFY
+5. Deletes from radarr if you're adventurous
-5. Records processed movies to avoid re-checking
+6. Records processed movies to avoid re-checking

 ## Installation